-For many years I was easily caught in this scenario of fighting to prove I was right.
+For many years I was guilty of fighting to prove I was right.
 It didn’t matter what the argument was about, I was determined from the beginning to prove my points and to prove I was right.
-And if it ever appeared to me I could be wrong I would resist with everything I had to keep from admitting it.
+And if it ever appeared I could be wrong I would resist with everything I had to keep from admitting it.

-I also struggled with trying so hard to prove I was right I would lose my temper and say horrible things to my wife.
-I didn’t like feeling I was pushed into a corner where I was forced to admit I was wrong.
+I often tried so hard to prove I was right I would lose my temper and say horrible things to my wife.
+I didn’t like feeling pushed into a corner and forced to admit I was wrong.
 So out of my fear of being wrong I came out swinging just to prove I wasn’t wrong.

 Maybe I felt I was less of a man or less of a leader if I had to admit I was wrong.
-Maybe I was afraid to admit I didn’t have it all together and I didn’t always have the right answer for the situation.
-Maybe I thought if I had to ask for my wife’s advice or opinion it would prove I didn’t know what I was doing and I shouldn’t be trusted as a leader.
+Or, I was afraid to admit I didn’t have it all together and I didn’t always have the right answer for the situation.
+Maybe I thought if I asked for my wife’s advice or opinion it would prove I didn’t know what I was doing and I shouldn’t be trusted as a leader.

 Actually, the answers to those maybes I just mentioned are yes, yes, and yes.
-The truth is I did a lot of fighting to prove I was right because I was too insecure to admit when I was wrong.
+The truth is I did a lot of fighting to prove I was right.
+Because I was too insecure to admit when I was wrong.
 I had no understanding of how harmful it was to my marriage to be a “right fighter.”
-And I had absolutely no clue that it is more valuable to be humble than it is to be right.
+And I had no clue that it is more valuable to be humble than it is to be right.

 Here are 4 reasons why it’s wrong to fight over who’s right.

 When we push to win an argument and determine to prove our spouse is wrong, we allow division into our marriage.
 As husbands and wives, our call is to live in a one-flesh relationship with our spouse.
 We are called to join and remain at all times in unity with our spouses.